The Eurasier is the product of crosses between the Wolf Spitz, the Chow Chow, and the Samoyed.

 Early socialization is also very important.
 The sooner a Eurasier is introduced to many new people, animals, sounds, places, and situations, the better.

 Eurasiers are naturally wary of people they meet for the first time.
-They would never show aggressive behavior, though.
+They would never show aggressive behaviour, though.

 They will just keep their distance and let their humans know they are not happy about it.